 Additive manufacturing is a key enabler of the flexibility and customization that are hallmarks of Industry 4.0.

-• Rapid Prototyping and Tooling: 3D printing has already revolutionized the product development process by allowing engineers to create and test physical prototypes in a matter of hours, rather than weeks.
+- Rapid Prototyping and Tooling: 3D printing has already revolutionized the product development process by enabling engineers to create and test physical prototypes in hours, rather than weeks.
 It is also being used to print the custom jigs, fixtures, and tools needed for the assembly line, dramatically accelerating the manufacturing setup process.

 Augmented Reality (AR) and the Connected Worker